This is a literary hike for the novel "Infinite Jest".

 Here is what we do:

 1. READ the book.
-Actually just read half the book - about 500 pages - you'll learn what a fnord is and can then participate in the discussions about this book.
-We'll have another spring/summer hike in 2016 to finish the book.
+Actually just read 3/4 of the book - up to page 723 - you'll learn what a fnord is and can then participate in the discussions about this book.
+After this hike, we'll have a final hike in 2016 to finish the book.

 2. Be ready to HIKE (with hiking boots, legs, sweat) to a beautiful spot at around sunset.
 Be able to keep up with the group and get out before it gets darker than music of evil.
 Bring a headlamp or flashlight, water, appropriate footwear and clothing.
 You must be responsible for being fit enough to hike and getting yourself to the destination and back.